 - Establish the importance of hypothesis-driven research, and dispel the “Doing the DNA” myth.

-Two or more individuals sharing a single computer connection or "seat" qualify for the group rate.
+Two or more individuals sharing a single computer connection in the same physical location qualify for the group rate.
+There is no maximum limit to how many people can be in a group.
 Only the primary registrant is required to be an SAA member to receive the SAA group-member pricing.

 Cancellations and refunds for fee-based online seminars are allowed prior to one week before the course date.
-All cancellations are subject to a $25 processing fee.
+If you paid a registration fee, your cancellation is subject to a $25 processing fee.

-If you find you are unable to attend a free online seminar after registering, please let us know at email@example.com.
+If you find you are unable to attend an online seminar after registering, even for a free seminar, please let us know at firstname.lastname@example.org.
+If the seminar is full, this will open a spot for someone on the waiting list.